sjg20/u-boot/doc/develop/bootflow.rst

 for scanning devices.
 While the scripts work remarkably well, they can be hard to understand and extend, and the feature does not include tests.

-Bootdevice and bootflow together provide a more built-in way to boot with U-Boot.
+Bootdev, bootmeth and bootflow together provide a more built-in way to boot with U-Boot.
 The feature is extensible to different Operating Systems (such as Chromium OS) and devices (beyond just block and network devices).